Why Creativity Hurts (and Why It’s Worth It)

 Giacometti at work in his studio, in Paris.
 Public domain.

-He goes on to add that harmony between Giacometti’s imagination and reality “was of course impossible, because what is essentially abstract can never be made concrete without altering its essence.”
-2
+Harmony between Giacometti’s imagination and reality, he says, “was of course impossible, because what is essentially abstract can never be made concrete without altering its essence.”

 Our imagination produces wonderful thoughts and dreams, but without physical form they are mere chimeras.
 The struggle to create something out of them is much more fulfilling than to live in a fantasy.

 If there is one thing that plagues us in the digital age, it’s the allergy we’ve developed to any kind of struggle.
-At the first sign of discomfort we reach for the nearest source of dopamine: food, music, and most of all our devices.
+At the first sign of discomfort, we reach for the nearest source of dopamine: food, music, LED screens.

 “What man actually needs is not a tensionless state but rather the striving and struggling for some goal worthy of him.
 What he needs is not the discharge of tension at any cost, but the call of a potential meaning waiting to be fulfilled by him.”
 3

-Perfection does not exist in real life, not in any measurable way.
-And in the struggle to create something worth sharing, worth doing, we ourselves are transformed in ways even we could not have imagined.
+Perfection does not exist in real life.
+Not in a measurable, literal sense.
+But in the struggle to create something worth sharing and doing, we are transformed in ways even we could not have imagined.

 Read Next: How to Become Who You Are